S. 1097/H. 1840: An Act enhancing the issuance of citations for cruel conditions for animals

 Ask your legislators to support S. 1097 and H. 1840 to protect animals from cruel conditions!

 Currently, M.G.L.
 Chapter 140 Section 174E’s prohibition against cruel conditions is limited to dogs.
 This bill would extend protections to all domestic animals to prevent them from suffering under cruel conditions, such as exposure to excessive animal waste, garbage, non-potable water; excessive noxious odors that create a health threat to people or animals; dangerous objects or other animals that could injure or kill an animal upon contact; other circumstances that could cause harm to the health or safety of the animal based on species, age or physical condition; or failure to provide access to appropriate food and water based on the animal’s species, age, and physical condition.

 Allowing animal control and law enforcement officers to address cruel or dangerous conditions for animals with a civil citation would permit local law enforcement to more readily address these situations with owners, provide a financial incentive for correction of such conditions, and help avoid the needless suffering and death of animals.

 Why do animals need this protection?

-The passage of this bill, which will allow intervention by local animal control officers and certain special police officers, might prevent situations such as Westport from developing to the point where animals are suffering and beyond veterinary help.
+The passage of this bill, which would allow intervention by local animal control officers and certain special police officers, might prevent situations such as Westport from developing to the point where animals are suffering beyond veterinary help.

 Ch.
 140 sec.
 174E would be an effective tool to protect domestic animals

-This bill could help resolve situations more quickly and allow animal control and law enforcement officers to provide incentive, encouragement, and information to farmers to establish farm practices in the best interest of the animals.
-A financial citation can be effective in changing behaviors.
-Some appropriate situations could thus be resolved without having to charge felony animal cruelty, which might take months to reach a disposition.
+This bill could help animal control and law enforcement officers to provide incentives, encouragement, and information to farmers to establish farm practices in the best interest of the animals.
+A financial citation can be effective in changing behaviors, and some situations could be resolved without having to charge felony animal cruelty, which might take months to reach a disposition.